 Do I Need a Dog Bite Attorney?

-Dogs can provide a seemingly endless amount of love and companionship, but even the most harmless dogs can cause property damage or personal injuries.
-If your dog bites someone, or you or your pet were injured by someone else’s dog, you may need to hire a dog bite attorney.
-Since applicable laws vary by state, a local dog bite attorney can tell you whether you have a legal claim, the potential extent of your liability, what types of defenses may be utilized, and the possible legal and monetary consequences of your dog bite case.
+Dogs can provide an endless amount of love and companionship but even the kindest dogs can cause property damage or personal injuries.
+If your dog bites someone, or you or your pet were injured by someone else's dog, you may need to hire a dog bite attorney.
+Dog bite laws vary by state.
+A local dog bite attorney can tell you whether you have a legal claim, the potential extent of your liability, what types of defenses may be available, and the possible legal and monetary consequences of your dog bite case.

 What Can I Do if I'm Injured by a Dog?

-You can also file a lawsuit against the dog’s owner or caretaker for damages.
+You can also file a lawsuit against the dog's owner or caretaker for damages.
 Some state statutes even allow these lawsuits to cover other types of dog-related injuries, not just dog bites.
-Dog bite attorneys play a vital role in these lawsuits since they know the applicable laws of your state, how to calculate damages, and how to present evidence in the most effective way.
+Dog bite attorneys play a vital role in these lawsuits since they know the applicable laws of your state, how to calculate damages, and how to present evidence most effectively.

 Proving Liability in a Dog Bite Case